Insality/defold-event/README.md

 on_click_event:clear()
 ```

-This comprehensive API facilitates the creation and management of events within your projects, enhancing modularity and interaction between different components.
-Enjoy the power and flexibility of the Event library in your Lua projects!

 ### Configuration Functions

 **event.set_logger**
 ---
 Customize the logging mechanism used by Event module.
 You can use **Defold Log** library or provide a custom logger.
+By default, the module uses the `pprint` logger.

 ```lua
 event.set_logger([logger_instance])